CunningBard/BackPack/docs/lang_specs.md

 # BackPack
-When you need a specialized language to make your API Backend
+When you need a specialized language to make your REST API Backend

 ## Example
 handler for a get request on the /hello endpoint